Knee Osteotomy Surgery Cost and Procedure Information

 One the anaesthetic is working the surgeon will sterilise the knee and make a small incision at the front of the knee.
 They will assess the bones in the knee and mark the area to be removed.
 This is then cut away and the remaining parts are realigned and/or fitted together.
 The joint is secured with a metal plate that is screwed into place.

 The incision at the front of the knee is then stitched closed with sutures or another method.
 The wound is then dressed, and the surgery is over.

 Patients will then be taken to the ward or recovery area and monitored as the anaesthetic wears off.
 In most cases, patients will be able to go home on the same day providing they have recovered from the anaesthetic and the surgeon believes it is safe.

 Follow up Appointments and Physiotherapy

 The surgeon and physiotherapist will recommend a course of physiotherapy and/or further treatments to aid in proper healing.
 It is vital that patients follow the advice and recommendations of their surgeon and medical team throughout the osteotomy journey in order to get the best results possible.

 Who Is the Ideal Candidate for Knee Osteotomy?

 Knee osteotomy can relieve symptoms of conditions such as osteoarthritis or alignment problems.

-In the case of osteoarthritis, it is important you only have symptoms on one side of your knee.
-Knee osteotomy is a great option for patients who have already tried medications (such as pain relief) and tried physiotherapy to improve your symptoms but have not had good results.
+In the case of osteoarthritis, it is important patients only have symptoms on one side of the knee.
+Knee osteotomy is a great option for patients who have already tried medications (such as pain relief) and tried physiotherapy to improve symptoms but have not had good results.